 Cerebral palsy is the most widespread physical disability in the world affecting millions of children and adults.
-Our law firm handles cerebral palsy cases and we closely track these statistics.
-This page was last updated on January 2, 2019.
+Our law firm handles cerebral palsy cases and we closely track these statistics and developments in the progress of treating this condition.
+This page was last updated on October 17, 2020.

 High-quality statistical data on cerebral palsy is primarily generated by 2 government-funded health information agencies in the United States and in Europe:

 - Surveillance of Cerebral Palsy in Europe (SCPE): Surveillance of Cerebral Palsy in Europe (SCPE) is a collaborative organization comprised of researchers and medical professionals and funded by a handful of European countries and other charitable donors.
 SCPE maintains an informational registry for cerebral palsy cases in Europe dating back to the early 1990s and SCPE has compiled one of the most extensive CP databases in the world.

 - Autism and Developmental Disabilities Monitoring (ADDM): The Autism and Developmental Disabilities Monitoring (ADDM) network is the U.S. counterpart to SCPE.
 ADDM maintains a registry and statistical database for autism, cerebral palsy and other childhood disabilities.
 The ADDM's information scope is limited to cases within the United States.

 - In the U.S. the overall incidence rates of cerebral palsy are comparatively low.
 The chances of having a baby diagnosed with cerebral palsy are less than 1%.
 One study indicates that about 3 out of every 1,000 babies born in the U.S. will eventually be diagnosed with some form of cerebral palsy by their 8th birthday.